markusahlstrand/cloudworker-proxy/README.md

 }];
 ```

+Requests made by the loadbalancer handler would not be cached when using standard fetch-calls as the source isn't proxied by cloudflare.
+Instead the handler uses the cache-api to manually store the response in the cloudflare cache.
+The responses are cached according to the cache-headers.
+If the ´cacheOverride`-option is added to the loadbalancer it will bypass the cache api and use standard fetch requests.

 ### Origin

 Passed the request to the origin for the cdn.
 This is typically used as a catch all handler to pass all requests that the worker shouldn't handle to origin.